SophistSolutions/Stroika/Library/Sources/Stroika/Frameworks/WebService/ReadMe.md

 			o	Then you can edit the bare bones and copy in what you want (edited) from teh defailts filled config o	Then you can run a second phase to generate actual C++ mappings code - based on earlier config file.

 			Idea is you quickly get basic mapping (like with gsoap).
-But you can reconfigure just the peices you want to may to your own structures.
+But you can reconfigure just the pieces you want to may to your own structures.
 And then even as the WSDL changes, those mapping choices remain. o OR
 			o	something more like "Emily" for dailog editor.
 Use subclassing.
 Generate DEFAULT mapping.
 BUt have